 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-: This protocol will be useful for labs studying mechanical properties within the context of health and disease.
+Massimo Vassalli: This protocol will be useful for labs studying mechanical properties within the context of health and disease.
 Further, this protocol is of general applicability to study the mechanical properties of soft matter using commercially available fiber-optic based nanoindenters.

 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?